 Many small businesses devote a significant amount of time to the initial supplier vetting process and overlook the need for continuous supplier monitoring.
 Yet ongoing vendor management is just as important.
 Effective supplier monitoring can protect your company from numerous types of supply chain risks, including potential exposure to supplier fraud.

-Supplier monitoring can help you weed out untrustworthy vendors and develop strong relationships with reliable suppliers that you can work with over a more extended period.
+Supplier monitoring can help you weed out untrustworthy vendors and develop strong relationships with reliable suppliers that you can work with over an extended period.
 Maintaining relationships with reputable suppliers may help you to fight fraud as well.

 How can strong supplier relationships fight supplier fraud?
 An ACFE study finds that the most common way businesses detect fraud is through tips from whistleblowers.
 Nearly 10% of those tips that helped companies identify and stop fraud schemes came from trusted vendors.

 Again, Markaaz simplifies the process of supplier monitoring for small businesses.
-At present, you can use Markaaz to monitor more than 119 million pre-verified small business listings—including their business risk scores (powered by Equifax).
+You can now use Markaaz to monitor more than 100 million pre-verified small business listings—including their business risk scores (powered by Equifax).
 This type of vendor-monitoring capability can give your small business access to the same advantages that big businesses enjoy.

 3. Verify invoices before issuing payment.

 Supplier fraud is more common than many small business owners realize.
-Lloyd’s bank reports that over 50% of small and medium-sized businesses have experienced supplier fraud in the form of an illegitimate invoice.
+Lloyd’s Bank reports that over 50% of small and medium-sized businesses have experienced supplier fraud as an illegitimate invoice.

 If your business works with suppliers or third parties in any capacity, it’s wise to develop a verification and review process that applies to every invoice you receive.
 Here are a few steps you may want to include in your invoice verification process: